sebasblanco/Group-22/README.md

 *Features and Types of Users*

-We aim to implement: a map, different types of alerts, one type of user, rating system, link to other accounts.
+We aim to implement 2 pages: a map with different types of alert, rating system; one type of user, link to other accounts, other user-related information.

 *Risks and Challenges*